 The 1911 census notes no. 106 as a 'shop lock-up', and 'building not used as dwelling'.

 By 1914 numbers 106 & 107 were both occupied by Joseph Heusch, confectioner & tobacconist: see notes for no. 107 for further details.

-Number 107Occupancy known from 1878, when the High Street was numbered, and can be inferred for earlier years as next door to no.108, a grocery business from 1851.
+Names of tenants are more certain from 1878, when the High Street was numbered, but can be inferred for earlier years too as next door was no.108, a grocery business from 1851.

-In 1841 occupied by George Simpson, cutler.
-The 1844 Poor Rate confirms his occupancy of this ‘house & shop’.
-In 1851 the property was shared: George Simpson, cutler and Miss Maria Bradshaw, milliner & dressmaker – part of the Bradshaw family next door at no. 108?
+The 1836 Poor Rate records 'Simpson' at around this location, and in 1841 the property was occupied by George Simpson, cutler.
+The 1844 Poor Rate confirms his occupancy of this 'house & shop'.
+In 1851 the property was shared: George Simpson, cutler and Miss Maria Bradshaw, milliner & dressmaker - part of the Bradshaw family next door at no. 108?

 By 1861 James Holley, plumber & painter (master) employing 1 boy headed the household; he was born in Milford Hants and the household included Jane Holley, 65, a monthly nurse (born Christchurch Hants) and Mary Nichols, 41, dressmaker, married, (born Milford Hants) Although the two ladies are noted as 'visitors' it seems likely they are related to James.
 James and wife Anne (from Somerset) had one son age 9.

 In 1871 William J Morris, stationer & reporter etc, 27, lived here with his wife and sister.
 He was born in Wisbech, Cambridgeshire.